nataliesstewart/nataliesstewart.github.io/_posts/2022-09-22-atoroidal-decomposition-for-weaves.md

 </div>

 ### The next step
-In the next post, we will sum up our perspective in terms of operads, and conjecture a topological version of the toroidal decomposition laid out here.
+In the <a href="https://nataliesstewart.github.io/blog/chainmail-math/2022/09/23/operadic-atoroidal-decomposition.html">next post</a>, we will sum up our perspective in terms of operads, and conjecture a topological version of the toroidal decomposition laid out here.